AerynOS/img-tests/README.md

     just compression=zstd3 build
     # run 'just help' to see available recipes and options

-## Build and boot an ISO (you may need to update the UEFI firmware path)
+## Build and boot an ISO for quick smoke testing

+    just compression=zstd3 build-and-boot

+If you need to update the firmware path:

-    just firmware="/usr/share/edk2-ovmf/x64/OVMF_CODE.fd" build-and-boot
+    just compression=zstd3 firmware="<some path to OVMF_CODE.fd or OVMF_CODE.4m.fd>" build-and-boot

 ## Manually create an installable / booting desktop image